- All COVID-19-Related Information and Policies

 - Anyone aged 18+ must present a MaineCard, RecCard, or a government issued picture ID card.

-- Anyone aged 0-13 must present a RecCard or be accompanied by a parent or other responsible adult guardian.
+- Anyone under the age of 18 must be accompanied by a legal guardian or other responsible adult who is 18+.

 Food and Drinks: